Fractional Investing: How Small Investors Are Owning Big Stocks

 The increasing of retail participation and fintech innovation fractional investing in India has a bright future.
 SEBI’s SM REITs or Small and Medium Real Estate Investment Trust framework formalizes this space and protects investor interests (Source: The Economic Times).
 The investors are hoping that it may soon expand into stocks too.

-If more young investors enter the market with smaller ticket sizes, fractional shares could revolutionize stock investing in India.
+If more young investors enter the market with smaller ticket sizes, fractional investing has the potential to reshape how investors participate in high-value stocks, once regulations permit.
 According to the report by 360 Realtors, fractional ownership in India will be expected to increase at a CAGR of 23% between 2021 and 2026.
 (Source: altdrx).

 Conclusion